Canadian Unitarian Council: Annual conference and meeting

-Policies and business of the CUC are determined at the Annual Conference and Meeting (ACM), consisting of the Annual Conference, in which workshops are held, and the Annual General Meeting, in which business matters and plenary meetings are performed.
+Policies and business of the CUC are determined at the Annual Conference and Meeting (ACM), consisting of the Bi-Annual Conference, in which workshops are held, and the Annual General Meeting, in which business matters and plenary meetings are performed.
 The ACM features two addresses, a Keynote and a Confluence Lecture.
 The Confluence Lecture is comparable to the UUA's Ware Lecture in prestige.
 In early days this event simply consisted of the Annual General Meeting component as the Annual Conference component was not added to much later.
 And starting in 2017 the conference portion will only take place every second year.
 Past ACMs have been held in the following locations: